-Department Co-Chair and Professor of Cell and Developmental Biology*
+Department Co-Chair and Professor of Cell Biology, Development and Physiology*

 *William V. Power Chair in Biology and American Cancer Society Research Professor

 Our laboratory studies the mechanisms that regulate growth at the level of individual cells as well as the entire organism.
 We are interested in the growth that occurs during development to determine the eventual size and form of an organism.
 We are also interested in the mechanisms by which damaged tissue is replaced as a result of regenerative growth.

 To understand the way that growth is regulated in both of these situations, we conduct genetic studies in the fruitfly, Drosophila melanogaster, to identify genes that regulate growth, cell proliferation and cell death.
 In addition to identifying some of the key regulators of tissue growth in Drosophila, our studies have also helped identify genes that are mutated in human cancers.

 1) Regulation of growth in imaginal discs during development

 Over the last ten years, we have conducted a genetic screen that has led to the identification of many genes that restrict tissue growth and cell proliferation in vivo.
 Following mutagenesis, we generated flies with eyes that contain both wild-type tissue (marked red) and mutant tissue (marked white).
 By comparing the relative representation of the two types of tissue we can identify mutations that allow mutant cells to outgrow their wild type neighbors.

 |The mutant eye (right image) shows an increase in the relative representation of mutant tissue (white) when compared to the control (left image).|

 Once we identify the mutant flies, we map the mutation and characterize the mutated gene at the molecular level.
 Further studies of the encoded protein usually provide clues as to how this gene functions to regulate tissue growth.
 Our eventual aim is to understand the cellular circuitry that regulates the growth process.